hhilbig/hhv_rent_control_replication/README.md

 ## 3. Omitted Tables/Figures

 We omit two tables and figures from the replication archive.
 Both are used for auxiliary evidence -- all main results can be replicated using the code and data provided.

+- **Figure 18** This figure was produced in ArcMap, i.e. there is no code to produce it.

 - **Table A.8** (restricting comparisons to physically close observations): this table is a robustness check that uses data on the exact location (based on addresses) of respondents.
 We cannot share the longitude/latitude of responses, therefore we do not include data and code to create this table.